 This unit contains POE lubricants that must be handled carefully and the proper protective equipment (gloves, eye protection, etc.) must be used when handling POE lubricant.
+Failure to do so can result in personal injury.
 POE must not come into contact with any surface or material that might be harmed by POE, including certain polymers (e.g. PVC/CPVC and polycarbonate piping).

-↑ WARNING
+WARNING

-Polyolester Oil, commonly known as POE oil is a synthetic oil used in many refrigeration systems, and is present in this Daikin product.
+Polyolester Oil, commonly known as POE oil is a synthetic oil used in many refrigeration systems, and is present in this Daikin Applied product.
 POE oil, if ever in contact with PVC/CPVC, will coat the inside wall of PVC/CPVC pipe causing environmental stress fractures.
 Although there is no PVC/CPVC piping in this product, please keep this in mind when selecting piping materials for your application, as system failure and property damage could result.
 Refer to the pipe manufacturer's recommendations to determine suitable applications of the pipe.